-When do you board a ship when you’re going on a river cruise?
-Viking Cruise Lines told us to board in the afternoon so we spent our last Swiss morning packing.
+When do you board a ship when you're going on a river cruise?
+Viking's instructions were to board in the afternoon so we spent our last Swiss morning packing.
 Before we checked out we decided to step out for lunch at a sushi restaurant nearby … but rats, the place was closed.

 Tip: Remember that most shops in Basel are closed on Sundays.

 Fortunately, the Turkish sandwich shop across from the hotel was open so we each ordered a large doner wrap.
 Big mistake.
 The tortilla-like wrap they used had to be 16” around!
 It was so huge that with effort we could only eat half.

 Tip: Before you order, ask if your doner is large enough to share.
 You may wish to order a smaller size.

 Aboard our Viking ship